Why Do Businesses Use Self-storage Units and Is How Does It Benefit Them?

 Once you’ve established that you can benefit from off site storage, you then need to choose the facility that’s right for you.
 Now the first and foremost concern will obviously be proximity and ease of access, you’re not going to want to invest in a space in the middle of nowhere after all.
 You may be tempted by facilities that offer drive up access but this can be problematic; sites with drive up access tend to mean the individual units are less secure in terms of safety as well as containment from dirt and water.
 It’s often better to store your goods in a contained facility that is closer and easily accessed.

 Once you’ve located options in your target area however there are a few other factors to keep in mind.
 Security is paramount, if you’re paying someone to look after your goods then they need to keep them safe and secure.
 Ask about the security systems in place and make sure that you are the only one with the key to the lock, no one else should have access to your space.
-A high security facility should have complete CCTV coverage, high possibly electrified fencing, security guards on random patrols and individually alarmed and monitored storage containers.
+A high security facility should have complete CCTV coverage, real-time remote security monitoring, high possibly electrified fencing, security guards on random patrols and individually alarmed and monitored storage containers.

 Storing Important Documents